Alabama VetStart – Veteran Assistance Program

 Entrepreneurship and small business ownership are valuable opportunities for transitioning service members and veterans.
 Each year, more than 250,000 service members transition out of the military.
 Transitioning veterans are natural entrepreneurs who possess the skills, experience and leadership to start businesses and create jobs.

 SBA’s Operation Boots to Business: From Service to Startup supports veterans as they grow businesses and create jobs by building on the Alabama SBDC Network’s role as a leader in entrepreneurship training.
 Contact one of our professional business advisors today for assistance with pre-deployment planning, starting a new business, financing your business, or contracting and certification.
 The Boots to Business training is specifically for transitioning service members and is only offered on base.
 A modified version of the program is available to all veterans, regardless of service status.
+The Alabama SBDC works closely with the VBOC at Mississippi State (which covers LA, MS, and AL.)

 Many incentive programs offer support for military veterans opening or growing a business, and Alabama’s SBDC business advisors can help.
 Here are a few tips for getting started: